yearninlearnin/post-install-config/README.md

 <br />

 <p>
-The configuration of our admin and permission role settings for our ticketing system is now complete.
+The configuration of our admin roles and permissions for our ticketing system is now complete.
 The next part of the lab will be located <a href="https://github.com/yearninlearnin/ticket-lifecycle">here!</a><br />
 </p>
 <p>
 </p>